christian-westbrook/anansi/README.md

 ## Configuration

-You can customize a deployment of the Portfolio Web System through the use of system configuration settings located in the file `/public/config.json`.
-Each entry within this JSON file represents a particular configuration setting.
+You can customize your deployment through the use of system configuration settings located in the file `/public/config.json`.
+Each entry within this JSON file represents a particular setting.
+To change a setting, modify and save its value in the `config.json` file.

-The following configuration settings are currently supported by the portfolio web system:
+The following configuration settings are currently supported:
-- **domain** - The domain name of your website
+- **domain** - The domain name of your site
-- **title** - The text rendered in the heading
+- **title** - The text rendered in the site heading

-As an example, the following `config.json` file is used at [christianwestbrook.dev](https://www.christianwestbrook.dev/).
+As an example, the following `config.json` file is deployed at [christianwestbrook.dev](https://www.christianwestbrook.dev/).

 `{`
 `"domain" : "https://www.christianwestbrook.dev",`
 `"title"  : "christianwestbrook.dev"`
 `}`

 More configuration settings are planned for future releases.
-To request a particular customization, feel free to submit an issue [here](https://github.com/christian-westbrook/portfolio-web-system/issues) using the `enhancement` label.
+To request a particular setting, feel free to submit an issue [here](https://github.com/christian-westbrook/portfolio-web-system/issues) using the `enhancement` label.

 ## Authoring Blog Posts